BomBomBoss/TexasHoldemPoker-algoritm/README.md

 ## RUN

-Application can be checked and run in TexasHoldemSolverTest.java Additional custom unit tests were added
+Application can be checked and run in TexasHoldemSolverTest.java.
+Additional custom unit tests were added

 ## Obvious weaknesses